mozilla-services/docs/source/healthreport/index.rst

 payload may be omitted in certain scenarios (such as catastrophic client error).

-It's keys are as follows:
+Its keys are as follows:

 appBuildID
     The build ID/date of the application. e.g. "20130314113542".